lengmoXXL/vscode-yuque-cli/README.md

 # vscode-yuque-cli README

-This is the README for your extension "vscode-yuque-cli".
-After writing up a brief description, we recommend including the following sections.
+This extension is for VSCode client for [Yuque](https://www.yuque.com).

 ## Features

+* Clone Yuque Repo's TOC
+* Create/Fetch/Open/Update/Delete Document
+* Can only update the docuemnt which is created by the extension

+* Commands:

-* [x] Yuque Clone Command: Clone a yuque repo into a TOC.yaml
+    * Yuque Clone Command: Clone a yuque repo into a TOC.yaml
-* [x] Yuque Outline View: Visualize TOC.yaml into a tree view
-* [x] Yuque Create Document Command: Create a document and reponse a widget to input title and redirect to yuque website for toc arrange
+    * Yuque Create Document Command: Create a document and reponse a widget to input title and redirect to yuque website for toc arrange
-* [x] Yuque Open Document Command: Open a document of a TreeViewItem
+    * Yuque Open Document Command: Open a document of a TreeViewItem
-* [x] Yuque Update Document Command: Update Document
+    * Yuque Update Document Command: Update Document
-* [x] Yuque Update TOC Command: Update the Current Repo
+    * Yuque Update TOC Command: Update the Current Repo
-* [x] Yuque Delete Document Command: Delete Document
+    * Yuque Delete Document Command: Delete Document

+* Views

+    * Yuque Outline View: Visualize TOC.yaml into a tree view

 ## TODO